 Strong Brands are built on truth.
-Sounds simple enough, but truth is easier promised than delivered.
+Sounds simple enough, but the truth is easier to promise than delivered.
 It is always a temptation to build a brand around something you want to be true rather than what actually is.
 Strong Brands are not about manipulating people with empty promises; Strong Brands mine truth and draw it to the surface.

 Strong Brands capitalize on an external source of energy—like a surfer catching a wave or a sailor setting her sail to the wind—Strong Brands harness a passion that unites stakeholders around a common purpose beyond mere profit.
 In a word, Strong Brands are meaningful.